 Therefore, .

-be a invertible square matrix of order
+Let be a invertible matrix.

 Therefore, .

-(d) If is a non-zero scalar and
+(d) If is a non-zero scalar and is invertible square matrix, then

 Proof: